 The original Masons were Magi, and or mental builders.
 The Masonic Brethren labored in the erection of Solomon’s Temple.
 The early Mason was not a worker in stone, but a mental builder, astrology was studied as a sacred science, these were the magi, the original masons.
-From childhood a rigid, culture in the development in mental physical, spiritual faculties to penetrate the innermost recesses of nature.
+From childhood a rigid, culture in the development of the mental physical, and spiritual faculties to penetrate the innermost recesses of nature.

 The Ancient Masons ever sought to find a fitting symbol to represent each principle or function of life, and build this into a Temple.
 Why were two Pillars, erected in the Temple of Solomon the King?
 Life depends upon positive and negative forces, there being no life without sex.
 Realizing these two attributes they wisely erected two columns, the pillar on the right is called in Hebrew Joachim and the pillar on the left is called Boaz.
-The Masculine and Feminine symbol, therefore, is the Plumb a symbol of the masculine principle in nature, as is the earth being considered the womb of nature.
-The square is suited for measurement of plane surfaces, angles, and single planes.
+The Masculine and Feminine symbol, therefore, is the Plumb a symbol of the masculine principle in nature, as the earth is considered the womb of nature.
+The square is suited for the measurement of plane surfaces, angles, and single planes.

 The Compass is an instrument used to draw circles, the union of the compass and the square form a diamond, the hardest and most precious of stones.
-With the G in the center as God, that manifest life represented by the Hebrew letters Yod-He-Vau-He or IHVH within the compass and square.
+With the G in the center as God, that manifests life is represented by the Hebrew letters Yod-He-Vau-He or IHVH within the compass and square.

 Modern Masonry had its beginning in the society of Architects under the protection of King Robert Bruce.
-The Order of Knights Templar trace their origin from the Ancient Mysteries practiced in the East but they only knew three degrees out of the 7 lesser and 10 greater, the doctrines of the old Egyptians that are, seven branches of astrology, seven branches of alchemy, seven branches of magic, seven psychic senses, seven physical senses and seven states of consciousness, all of which must be mastered before reaching adept-ship.
+The Order of Knights Templar traces their origin from the Ancient Mysteries practiced in the East but they only knew three degrees out of the 7 lesser and 10 greater, the doctrines of the old Egyptians that are, seven branches of astrology, seven branches of alchemy, seven branches of magic, seven psychic senses, seven physical senses and seven states of consciousness, all of which must be mastered before reaching adept-ship.

-Jacques de Molay, a knight of eastern France the last to hold the honor of grand master of the Knights Templar.
-Initiated in 1265 at the age of twenty-one then at forty-eight he was the grand master of the order.
+Jacques de Molay, a knight of eastern France the last to hold the honor of grandmaster of the Knights Templar.
+Initiated in 1265 at the age of twenty-one then at forty-eight he was the grandmaster of the order.

-On October 12, 1307, the grand master is among the nobility of Europe who acted as a pallbearer at the funeral of Princess Catherine, the deceased wife of King Philip’s brother, Charles of Valois.
-For Friday the Thirteenth would be the unluckiest day of the year for the Order of the Temple as Philip’s troops descended on every Templar commander over all of France and put fifteen thousand men into chains that had been made ready for them.
+On October 12, 1307, the grandmaster is among the nobility of Europe who acted as a pallbearer at the funeral of Princess Catherine, the deceased wife of King Philip’s brother, Charles of Valois.
+Friday the Thirteenth would be the unluckiest day of the year for the Order of the Temple as Philip’s troops descended on every Templar commander over all of France and put fifteen thousand men into chains that had been made ready for them.
 All this on October 13 to the issuance of a papal bull on November 22, the imprisoned Templars in France were being tortured to obtain confessions of heresy.

 Thirty-six Templars died in the first few days after the tortures began.
-To put to rest all thoughts that the Templars were not actually guilty but victims of greed, it was decided to have the order’s grand master make his confession before the world.
+To put to rest all thoughts that the Templars were not guilty but victims of greed, it was decided to have the order’s grand master make his confession before the world.
 The nobility, prelates of the church, and commoners were invited to witness the historic event on March 14, 1314.

 De Molay was to confess his guilt and that of the order, but Molay condemned himself to death in these words, 'I think it only right that at so solemn a moment when my life has so little time to run I should reveal the deception which has been practiced and speak up for the truth.
 Before heaven, earth, and all of you here as my witnesses, I admit that I am guilty of the grossest iniquity.
 However, the iniquity is that I have lied in admitting the disgusting charges that lay against the Order.
 I declare, and I must declare, that the Order is innocent.